As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - Whisk in the garlic and flour.
 Whisk until bubbling, about 1 minute.

-- Whisk in the beer, pumpkin puree, dry mustard and salt.
+- Whisk in the beer, milk, pumpkin puree, dry mustard and salt.
+Bring the mixture to a boil.

-- Lower the heat and stir in the cheeses.
+- Lower the heat and stir in 3 cups of cheddar cheese and the cream cheese.
 Stir until smooth.
 Add the pasta.

 - Transfer the mixture to a baking dish.
+Sprinkle the remaining 2 cups of cheddar cheese evenly over top.
 Bake 10-15 minutes, until bubbling.
 Garnish with fresh sage leaves and cracked black pepper, if desired.

 I am wondering aloud what seafood would work as your protein.
 Secondly, it’s rather heavy on the palate so would adding Vodka or some type of herb elevate it.
 Help!!!!!